zapabob/ROCm/docs/reference/openmp/openmp.md

 To enable the generation of the specialized kernel, follow these guidelines:

 - Do not specify teams, threads, and schedule-related environment variables.
-The num_teams or a thread_limit clause in an OpenMP target construct acts as an override and prevents the generation of the specialized kernel.
+The `num_teams` or a `thread_limit` clause in an OpenMP target construct acts as an override and prevents the generation of the specialized kernel.
 As the user is unable to specify the number of teams and threads used within target regions in the absence of the above-mentioned environment variables, the runtime will select the best values for the launch configuration based on runtime knowledge of the program.

-- Assert the absence of the above-mentioned environment variables by adding the command-line option fopenmp-target-ignore-env-vars.
+- Assert the absence of the above-mentioned environment variables by adding the command-line option `-fopenmp-target-ignore-env-vars`.
 This option also allows programmers to enable the No-loop functionality at lower optimization levels.

-- Also, the No-loop functionality is automatically enabled when -O3 or -Ofast is used for compilation.
-To disable this feature, use -fno-openmp-target-ignore-env-vars.
+- Also, the No-loop functionality is automatically enabled when `-O3` or `-Ofast` is used for compilation.
+To disable this feature, use `-fno-openmp-target-ignore-env-vars`.

 Note The compiler might not generate the No-loop kernel in certain scenarios where the performance improvement is not substantial.